Morpher-io/morpher-farcaster/farcarster.md

 #### `requiredChains`

-`frame.requiredChains` is an optional [manifest](/docs/guides/publishing#host-a-manifest-file) property that contains an array of [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-2.md) identifiers.
+`miniapp.requiredChains` is an optional [manifest](/docs/guides/publishing#host-a-manifest-file) property that contains an array of [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-2.md) identifiers.
 If the host does not support all of the chains declared here, it will know not to try rendering your Mini App.

-Note that only the chains listed in `chainList` [here](https://github.com/farcasterxyz/miniapps/blob/main/packages/frame-core/src/schemas/manifest.ts) are supported.
-If your manifest omits `requiredChains`, then the frame host will assume that no chains are required.
+Note that only the chains listed in `chainList` [here](https://github.com/farcasterxyz/miniapps/blob/main/packages/miniapp-core/src/schemas/manifest.ts) are supported.
+If your manifest omits `requiredChains`, then the mini app host will assume that no chains are required.

 #### `requiredCapabilities`

-`frame.requiredCapabilities` is an optional [manifest](/docs/guides/publishing#host-a-manifest-file) property that contains an array of paths to SDK methods, such as `wallet.getEthereumProvider` or `actions.composeCast`.
+`miniapp.requiredCapabilities` is an optional [manifest](/docs/guides/publishing#host-a-manifest-file) property that contains an array of paths to SDK methods, such as `wallet.getEthereumProvider` or `actions.composeCast`.
 If the host does not support all of the capabilities declared here, it will know not to try rendering your Mini App.

-The full list of supported SDK methods can be found in `miniAppHostCapabilityList` [here](https://github.com/farcasterxyz/miniapps/blob/main/packages/frame-core/src/types.ts).
-If your manifest omits `requiredCapabilities`, then the frame host will assume that no capabilities are required.
+The full list of supported SDK methods can be found in `miniAppHostCapabilityList` [here](https://github.com/farcasterxyz/miniapps/blob/main/packages/miniapp-core/src/types.ts).
+If your manifest omits `requiredCapabilities`, then the mini app host will assume that no capabilities are required.

 ### Runtime detection